Skip to main content

 • Drafts/Temperature Fluctuations: Move the plant away from cold spots, heating/AC vents, and any unstable temperature environments.

-• Root Stress: Ensure the monthly watering schedule is adhered to, and that all three conditions (reservoir empty, soil dry, and one month elapsed) are met.
+• Root Stress: Ensure the monthly watering schedule is adhered to, and that all three conditions (reservoir empty, soil dry, and one month elapsed) are met.- Wicking System Rehydration: If the reservoir isn’t emptying and the soil feels dry, rehydrate the wick by adding water to the topsoil and loosening the surface to restore moisture distribution.

 ,